 by Drew Perkins, Director of TeachThought PD

-We started this event last year to meet the increasing demand from individuals and groups around the world for an innovative, engaging, and powerful convergence of professional learning.
-We’re thrilled to build upon last year with some new wrinkles and additions including an additional optional 4th day to extend your professional learning and growth!
+We started this event two years ago to meet the increasing demand from individuals and groups around the world for an innovative, engaging, and powerful convergence of professional learning.
+We’re thrilled to build upon previous years with some new wrinkles and additions including a pre-conference day partnership with our friends from The National School Reform Faculty to extend your professional learning and growth!

 We tend to think about education differently and our work with you during these three plus days will reflect that.
-Starting from the morning of day one attendees will be treated to a different kind of professional development that will leave you wondering how the impossible just became possible.
+Starting from the morning of day one attendees will be treated to a keynote from a student from New Zealand who will showcase what PBL has done for her trajectory.

 Set in a remarkable space with unique keynotes your innovative and creative juices will be flowing as we take a deep dive into Project-Based Learning!